 So we sat and waited, bathing in our own stubbornness.

 A policeman invited us to sit with him in his little station at the entrance, as we kept being harassed by passing bikes.
 And then he offered to ride us into town on HIS bike, harnessed with a creepy smile that, um, didn’t tempt us.
-It could have made a great story, but I’m not counting on it.
+It could have made a great story if we’d taken him up on it, but I’m not counting on it.

 And then he invited us to eat some leaves with him.
 Errrrr.